altizure/dev-docs/en/upload.md

 - Minimal Example with Javascript in Browser: https://github.com/altizure/oss-upload-minimal

 ### 4. Upload to S3
 If a S3 bucket is chosen, uploading is much simpler.
 For each image, call the mutation `uploadImageS3(pid, bucket, filename, type, checksum)` to obtain a temporary (3 hours) signed url and the related meta image info.
+You are recommended to get the `image.id` from this mutation because it is required for the next mutation.

 Given the signed url, use the standard HTTP put to put the file to this url with `Content-type: JPEG` or other formats accordingly.

-Just before each upload, it is required to call mutation `startImageUpload(id)`.
+Just before each upload, it is required to call mutation `startImageUpload(id)`. `id` is `image.id`, which is fetched previously.
 There is no need to signal the end of uploading.

 - Minimal Example with NodeJS: https://github.com/altizure/s3-upload-minimal-example